 Even if you find a unique domain name being used for an IP address’ reverse name, you still would have to know who registered the domain name.
-Usually that information is kept private (if the user opted for domain registration privacy), and only law enforcement is allowed access to the registration info.

 Summary: A reverse IP lookup usually does not provide any useful information (especially for residential IP addresses).

 Being Careless Online

 This is when you give out too much information about yourself on the Internet.
 This would make it a whole lot easier for someone who is running a website (e.g., a web forum) to know who you are, regardless of the IP address you are connecting from.